Welcome to Kā Waimaero, Ngāi Tahu Research Centre

 UC research on effects of the quakes on whitebait

-The recovery of īnanga (whitebait) spawning sites following the Canterbury earthquakes will be discussed in a seminar by doctoral researcher Shane Orchard, hosted by the University of Canterbury Ngāi Tahu Research Centre.
+The recovery of īnanga (whitebait) spawning sites following the Canterbury earthquakes was discussed in a seminar by doctoral researcher Shane Orchard, hosted by the University of Canterbury Ngāi Tahu Research Centre.
 Read more

 (Photo above of Shane Orchard taking salinity measurements in the Avon Heathcote Estuary Ihutai.